-Examinations - While graduates are not normally required to take finals during the quarter of graduation, a faculty member, the Dean of Education, or the Academic Affairs Committee may require, at their discretion, that finals be taken.
-It is further to be understood that in the event that he fails to meet all criteria for graduation a student will be required to complete finals as are other nongraduating students.
+Examinations - While graduates are not normally required to take finals during the quarter of graduation, a faculty member, the Academic Dean or the Academic Affairs Committee may require, at their discretion, that finals be taken.
+It is further to be understood that in the event that he fails to meet all criteria for graduation a student will be required to complete finals as are other non-graduating students.